marcduiker/azure-functions-university/lessons/cosmosdb.md

   }
 }
 ```
+> 🔎 **Observation** -  Notice the usage of `UseDevelopmentStorage` to false.
+This flag is used in combination with the Azure Local Storage emulator, but it is not needed in this exercise.
+Make sure to set it to `false`.

 Add a CosmosDB output binding to your Run method.

-Inside of VS Code, open the QueueTriggerCSharp1.cs file, where the Run method definition was created.
+Make sure to add a reference to the `Microsoft.Azure.WebJobs.Extensions.CosmosDB` package.
+For adding the package to your app, run the `dotnet add package Microsoft.Azure.WebJobs.Extensions.CosmosDB` command.
+At VS Code, open the QueueTriggerCSharp1.cs file, where the Run method definition was created.

 Add the following binding definition:
 ```csharp